M4rm3ladov/AJE/README.md

 ## III.
 Inventory
   ### A. Stock List
-  - Read all items with filtered search by item code, description, categories, brands, and item stock status
+  - Read all items with filtered search by item code, description, categories, brands, or item stock status
   - Read and print history report of all items in stock filtered by date range

   ### B. Stock In